jc-juarez/pipebit/README.md

 receiver.close_connection()
 ```

-Here is another example of **sender.py** using Tkinter to send the amount of times a Button is pressed, using the same **receiver.py** file and the same pipeline:
+Here is another example of **sender.py** using Tkinter to send the amount of times a Button is pressed, using the same **receiver.py** file as before and the same pipeline:

 ```python
 from tkinter import *